CZ-NIC/turris-os-packages/net/resolver-conf/README.md

 description="something something darkside..."
 enable_tls="1"
 port="853"
-ipv4="1.1.1.1"
-ipv6="2606:4700:4700::1111"
+ipv4="1.1.1.1 1.0.0.1"
+ipv6="2606:4700:4700::1111 2606:4700:4700::1001"
 pin_sha256="yioEpqeR4WtDwE9YxNVnCEkTxIjx6EEIwFSQW+lJsbc="
 ```

+Variables in config file have this meaning:
+ - name - service name (used in Foris)
+ - description - longer description of server
+ - enable_tls - 1/0=forward with/without enabled TLS
+ - port - server port with DNS-over-TLS service
+ - ipv4 - primary DNS IPv4 address, secondary DNS server separated with space
+ - ipv6 - primary DNS IPv6 address, secondary DNS server separated with space
+ - pin_sha256 - sha256 pin see [rfc7858](https://tools.ietf.org/html/rfc7858#section-4.2)

 > Note: Config files shouldn't be modified by users because they'll be rewrited after every update.

-If you want to edit configuration for a particular server you should create **dns_server** section **/etc/config/resolver** with same name as is defined in config file and change value of desired variable.
-System will prefere option set inside UCI config.
+If you want to edit configuration for a particular server you should create new config file in **/etc/resolver/dns_server** with different name than config provided in package.

 ### How to show configuration